egelja/griffinbot/README.md

 ## Deployment <a name = "deployment"></a>

-This bot is built using [Docker](https://www.docker.com/) and then deployed through the use of [remote docker-compose](https://www.docker.com/blog/how-to-deploy-on-remote-docker-hosts-with-docker-compose/).
+This bot is built using [Docker](https://www.docker.com/) and then deployed through the use of [remote docker compose](https://www.docker.com/blog/how-to-deploy-on-remote-docker-hosts-with-docker-compose/).
+To deploy it, create a docker context (see the link), then run `start.sh CONTEXT_NAME` or `start.bat CONTEXT_NAME`, depending on your platform.

 ## Built Using <a name = "built-using"></a>